jme/life/README.md

 # life.ml

-Just another version of Conway's Life game, written with OCaml in a (mostly) functional style.

-A kind of Hello World tossed together to find my way around OCaml.
+Just another version of Conway's Life game, written with OCaml in a (mostly) functional style as a kind of Hello World excercise to find my way around OCaml.

 Fun & Lightweight, but not by any means meant to be a speed demon (for that you can use Golly or Xlife, etc).